scoobybejesus/cryptools/examples/examples.md

 Or maybe you may want to apply like-kind exchange treatment through a particular date.
 These parameters can all be set via command line options.
 See the `--help` screen for all the options.

+As mentioned above, pass the -p flag to be presented with a list of available reports.

 ## Notes on the reports